 The period over which you can deduct the expenditure depends on the effective life of the horticultural plant.
-You can choose to work out the effective life yourself or you can use the effective life determined by the Commissioner which is listed in Taxation Ruling TR 2000/18 - Effective life of depreciating assets.
+You can choose to work out the effective life yourself or you can use the effective life determined by the Commissioner which is listed in Taxation Ruling TR 2000/18.